urqw/UrqW/md/en/developer/system_constructs.md

 Please note that in some cases, it may be preferable to create and call a procedure with multiple actions using the [proc](operators.md#proc-%5Blabel%5D) operator.

+Also, long sequences of operators combined using this construct can be written on separate lines using the [line continuation character `\`](#%5C).

 ## /* {comment} */

 This construct is designed to add comments to the program code.
 For example: